-This document was adapted from the Minnesota Department of Natural Resources "Prairie Establishment & Maintenance Technical Guidance for Solar Projects" by the Michiana Area Council of Governments and St. Joseph County Department of Infrastructure, Planning & Growth - Division of Planning & Zoning with technical assistance from the Indiana Department of Natural Resources.
+This document was adapted from the Minnesota Department of Natural Resources "Prairie Establishment & Maintenance Technical Guidance for Solar Projects" by the Michiana Area Council of Governments and St. Joseph County Department of Infrastructure, Planning & Growth - Division of Planning & Zoning with technical assistance from the Indiana Department of Natural Resources and revised by MACOG in 2021.